yancyribbens/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

-# Decentralized Identity Fee Market
+# Re-inventing Incentive Structures Using DID and Microtransactions
 ---
 by Yancy Ribbens